AD-SDL/wei/docs/source/pages/first_workflow.rst

 Workcell Configuration
 ----------------------

-The workcell file in ``rpl_wei`` describes the robotic system in the real world.
+The workcell file in ``wei`` describes the robotic system in the real world.
 It is referenced in the workflow file and provides configuration details about each module involved in a workflow.

 The workcell file is organized into two main sections: